Cored-Inc/Disvide/README.md

 4. Push to the branch: `git push origin my-feature-branch`.
 5. Create a pull request.

-## 🐛 Issues
+## Issues

 If you encounter any issues while using Disvide, please report them on the [issues page](https://github.com/cored-developments-2023/disvide/issues).
-To create a new issue, please follow these steps:
+To create a new issue, follow these steps:

 1. Click on the "Issues" tab in the repository.
 2. Click on the "New Issue" button.
 3. Provide a descriptive title and detailed description of the issue.
 4. Click on the "Submit new issue" button.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.